tookdes/tesla_dashcam/README.rst

 -------------

 This package relies on `ffmpeg <https://ffmpeg.org>`__ to be installed, this is a free, open source cross-platform solution to convert video.
-The created executables for Windows and MacOS include an ffmpeg version.

-If not using the executables (Windows and MacOS) then `Python <https://www.python.org>`__ 3.8.6 or higher is required.
+Or just download a binary and use --ffmpeg.

 Example
 -------